mon-gmx/mon-gmx.github.io/index.md

 I have been lucky enough to have an education at many levels in many countries and continued that streak with my professional life.

 I may come back here from time to time and speak of things I have in my mind.
-I don't contribute to any other social media platforms, I like to be the only loon in my feed, so yeah that's it.
+I rarely contribute to any other social media platforms, I like to be the only loon in my feed, so yeah that's it.

 ---